Check Availability

 • MealsBLD

-You’ll fly from Kathmandu to Lukla on day one of 7 days of Everest base camp trekking.
+You’ll fly from Kathmandu to Lukla on day one of the short trek to Everest.
 Our representative will pick you up from the hotel and drop you at Kathmandu airport.

 As the plane approaches the Lukla airport, the airport and surrounding prospects amaze you.
 Called the gateway to Everest, the pristine landscape of the Everest region unfolds from Lukla.

 After some quality sightseeing and rest at Lukla, you'll hike to Monjo.
-Monji at 2,845 metres is 13 kilometres hike distance from Lukla.
+Monji at 2,845 meters is 13 kilometers hike distance from Lukla.
 It takes 6 hours to reach Monjo from Lukla by taking enough rest.

-You'll constantly meet returning trekkers having blistered lips and brown faces as the remainder of the Everest base camp trek.
+You'll constantly meet returning trekkers having blistered lips and brown faces as a souvenir of the trek.
 The passing porters and guides and their noise make you pretty familiar with the environment.

 Monjo is not limited to the mountain tops but is also rich in springs and blossoms of rhododendrons.
 Overnight at a tea house in Monjo.